Dey880/dotfiles/README.md

 # Custom .bashrc Configuration

-A personalized `.bashrc` script with quality-of-life improvements, styling, and useful aliases to enhance your Bash shell experience.
+A personalized `.bashrc` script with quality-of-life improvements, styling, and useful aliases to enhance your Bash shell experience with focus on git.

 ---